cabal-club/cable/readme.md

 There are 3 types of responses:

-* hash response - a list of hashes (most queries return this)
+* Hash Response - a list of hashes (most queries return this)
-* data response - a list of data chunks (in response to a hash query)
+* Post Response - a list of posts (in response to a hash query)
-* channel list response - a list of the names of known channels
+* Channel List Response - a list of the names of known channels

 Multiple responses may be generated for a single request and results trickle in from peers.